Faithful-Resource-Pack/Docs/src/routes/pages/textures/contributor-handbook.md

         **REMEMBER: Never vote based on how many votes a texture already has!
 You’ve got your own opinion, vote based on that.**

-2. **Art director council voting**
+2. **Art Director Council Voting**
 When a submission has passed public voting (determined as getting more or the same amount of upvotes than downvotes after a 3-day period), it enters a 1-day phase of council voting, during which the council talk about the submission in private, and vote to determine whether the texture fits the stylistic direction of Faithful.
 A texture passes council voting if its got more upvotes than downvotes after one day.
 The council’s decision is final – if the council rejects a texture, it will never be added to the pack and the same, unmodified one cannot be submitted again.

-Besides the upvote and downvote options regular users get, there are 2 other options that the council and administrators have:
+Besides the upvote and downvote options regular users get, there are 2 other options that the council and Managers have:
 1. **Instapass**
 An instapass is when a texture immediately gets added into the pack without needing to go through the voting process.
 These textures usually get instapassed for reasons such as being recolours of another texture, consistency fixes for textures that are outdated, or even bugs that needed fixing.